joskvi/LTspice-cli/README.md

-# LTSpice-cli
+# LTspice-cli

 ## About

-LTSpice-cli is a command line tool, which enables running simulations in LTSpice from the command line.
+LTspice-cli is a command line tool, which enables running simulations in LTspice from the command line.
 It also has the ability to specify a file containing the circuit parameters which the simulations should be run with.
-LTSpice-cli is written in Python, and requires NumPy to run.
-The tools is only tested with LTSpice IV.
+LTspice-cli is written in Python, and requires NumPy to run.
+The tool is only tested with LTspice IV.

 ## How to use